Azure/AROPBMMPubSec/Docs/README.md

 The ability to assign a custom domain to the ARO installation is key for most customers, but the installation can proceed without it.

 Validation of the custom domain requires DNS records to be created for API, etc.

-### Red Hat Pull Secret

-Automation of this will not be possible, but it is a pre-req.

 ### Networking